I. The Crescent Underground Recording Studio is a state-of-the-art facility with priorities in the following areas:

 - Meet, record, and expect an edited track back to you soon enough!

 - Pay by the end of the week in which you receive your track (if applicable).

 … Business manager for an official musical group such as an a cappella group, official undergraduate organization, etc.

 - Contact the studio director to let him/her know that you are interested in recording an extensive project using the space.

-- Read over the studio guidelines (available online and in the Masters’ Offices).
+- Read over the studio guidelines (available online and in the Head of College Offices).

 - Arrange a meeting between the professional engineer on the project (if there is no professional engineer, you may be asked to hire a CURS engineer to sit in on your project) and the studio director.

 - Lay down dates and times to reserve the space, sign the appropriate contract.